zhangyoufu/Fixedsys/README.md

 FYI, eXeScope extracts more information than dewinfont.py

-Take vgafix for example, eXeScope shows
+Take vgafix for example, eXeScope shows:

     Font No.1
       FontOrdinal: 31